 - You can only seem to get low paying jobs event though you have a lot of years of experience.

 - You have collected a few stories about how previous employers mistreated you.

-While there are times in everyone’s lives when working at any job is better than not having a job — and it’s true that some companies simply hire warm bodies and hope for the best – this is a rough way to go through life.
+While there are times in everyone’s lives when working at any job is better than not having a job, this is a rough way to go through life.